When I ask clients about their long term fitness goals, defined, washboard abs – the six-pack – often makes it onto the list.

 The Rectus Abdominis

 While the abdomen is comprised of many muscles, the rippled effect we call a six-pack is mainly due to the appearance of one muscle, the Rectus Abdominis.
-This paired musclerectus abdominis runs vertically from your ribcage to your pelvis like a small surfboard, and is necessary for lumbar flexion, such as bringing the ribs to the hips (an ab “crunch”).
+This paired muscle runs vertically from your ribcage to your pelvis like a small surfboard, and is necessary for lumbar flexion, such as bringing the ribs to the hips (an ab “crunch”).
 It’s also used in respiration, particularly exhalation, and can tense without flexing (pulling in your belly).
 Bands of tendons are what give this muscle its lumpy appearance when tensed.

 Body Fat and the Spot-reduction Myth